-Nick Ashford passed in 2011, but Valerie is often at the bar over which hangs a portrait of her husband.
+Nick Ashford died in 2011, but Valerie is often at the bar over which hangs a portrait of her husband.
 A time or two I have sat beside and talked to her when things are slow.

 The bar features Soul, R&B, and jazz, all played by musicians who also play gigs in other clubs and on Broadway.
 It’s said that even Stevie Wonder played here after a Radio City Music Hall gig.

 Sometimes there is an eight piece R&B band — 2 horns, 2 guitars, drums, keyboard and 2 backup singers.

 The club is small and busy.
 Many patrons stand at the bar, blocking the passageway to your right.
 You’ll have to press your way through.
 At the bar I met a professor from Columbia University, a teacher of Swahili, now an acquaintance.
 He drinks his beer from a martini glass.
 He is easy to spot because his dreadlocks reach the floor.

 All tables have a good view of the tiny stage.
 Order crispy chicken, or from a menu of at fish, pork chops, macaroni and cheese, collard greens, and lots of southern American cooking options.
 Anything I have ordered, especially the chicken, has been really good.